doncabreraphone/retroNode/README.md

 Additionally, **core-js** is used to ensure that the application runs smoothly across all modern browsers by providing necessary polyfills.

+## Using Tailwind CSS

+RetroNode utilizes Tailwind CSS for styling.
+For convenience and ease of use during development, RetroNode includes Tailwind CSS via CDN.
+This setup is sufficient for development and prototyping purposes.
+However, if you plan to use RetroNode in a production environment, or if you need to customize Tailwind's configuration, you may consider installing Tailwind CSS in your project.

+## To-do

+As of publication, the Zoom is a bit wonky, since I am having troubles calculating the vanishing point.
+It is a work in progress.

 ## Getting Started